rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ** Ruboto is working, and has a solid IRB application and tools for generating apps.
 But there's more we can do, like shrinking the app, improving performance, and building better tooling.
 * JRuby for Embedded
 ** There's a few good JVMs that work on embedded devices, which means there's an opportunity for JRuby to expand into embedded applications.
+* Kilim integration
+** Kilim provides a fast coroutine implementation that could be used to provide Fibers or other lightweight tasks inside JRuby.
+Kilim can now weave bytecode so integration with a language like JRuby might now be practical.